xesco/castools/docs/CASFILE.md

 ### 3.1 Block Delimiter (CAS HEADER)

+The CAS HEADER is a magic number that marks the start of each block in the file.
+It allows parsers to reliably locate block boundaries without needing length fields.

-Every block begins with an 8-byte marker: `1F A6 DE BA CC 13 7D 74`
+Every block begins with this 8-byte marker: `1F A6 DE BA CC 13 7D 74`

-This exists only in CAS files, never in MSX tape audio.
+This delimiter was invented by the community for the CAS preservation format.
+It exists only in CAS files, never in MSX tape audio.

 ### 3.2 File Structure

+A CAS file is organized as a sequence of blocks, each preceded by a CAS HEADER.
+There is no table of contents or directory—you must scan through the file sequentially to find what's inside.

 ```
 [CAS HEADER] [BLOCK PAYLOAD]